Jones S. Hamilton: Early life

 Jones S. Hamilton was born on April 19, 1833, in Wilkinson County, Mississippi.
 His parents were William Hamilton and Eliza Stewart (the daughter of Lieutenant Governor Duncan Stewart), and he was of Scottish descent.
 He graduated from Centenary College in Jackson, Louisiana.

 Career

 Hamilton began his career as the sheriff of Wilkinson County from 1854 to 1858.
-He served in the Confederate States Army during the American Civil War.
+During the American Civil War he served in Virginia in the 16th Mississippi Infantry as a lieutenant.
+In 1862 he was appointed Adjutant general of the Mississippi State Troops, and later rejoined active service as a soldier in Powers' Cavalry Regiment.

 Hamilton made money through convict leasing after the war.
 According to the Arkansas Gazette, "As lessee of state penitentiary for years he was identified with many public works."
 He "owned the Jackson gas works, a race track, and a number of hotels."
 He was also a publisher of The Clarion Ledger in 1865–1867, and a co-founder of the Gulf and Ship Island Railroad in the early 1880s.
 He became a millionaire through his investments in railroads, which were run by the convicts he leased.
 As a result, he has been described as a "southern-style robber baron."